swastik-chavan/swastik-chavan/README.md

 A simple organization management platform built for a college project, using React, Vite, and Supabase.

+### EYRA

+A local-first Android assistant focused on voice interaction, automation, and becoming a more capable digital companion without relying on cloud services.

 ### Xerra
 A local-first Android assistant focused on voice interaction, automation, and becoming more useful without depending on cloud services.